 Overweight?
-You can scale back weight gain in pregnancyDecember 21st, 2012 in Obstetrics & gynaecology /
+You can scale back weight gain in pregnancyDecember 21, 2012 by Carina Storrs, Healthday Reporter in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—Women who are overweight or obese should gain less weight during pregnancy than moms-to-be of normal weight, according to new recommendations by the American College of Obstetricians and Gynecologists.